Degree Programs

 90 credit hours

-• Completion of comprehensive exams in two areas of specialization (American Politics, International Relations, Political Psychology, or Public Policy)
+- Completion of comprehensive exams (in American Politics, International Relations, or Political Psychology)

 Graduate Specializations